Planning a trip to Greece in June and wondering what the weather is like and what you can do during this month?

 - Epidaurus, Mycenae, Ancient Corinth, Ancient Messene, Epikourios Apollo, Nestor’s Palace, and Ancient Olympia in the Peloponnese

-- Nafplion medieval town also houses impressive sites and you should stay for at least a night there
+- Nafplion, a medieval town, also houses impressive sites and you should stay for at least a night there

 - Thebes and Delphi